So you’re considering setting up a Facebook Group? Well here here.

 Keep your group alive by initiating conversations, posting regularly, and engaging with everything and everyone in the group.
 Whether you’re joining in with conversations or simply liking comments, your audience will feel so much more appreciated when you’re making the effort to acknowledge, engage, and respond.

-It’s also important to plan your content in advance.
+It’s also important to plan your content in advance using a social media marketing calendar.
 While Facebook Groups can be a little more unstructured and informal than Facebook Pages, in order to keep your content flowing regularly, it pays to jot down your ideas and spread them out across the month.
 With ContentCal’s custom planning channels, it’s easy to make notes and draft content for your Facebook Group.

-And speaking of planning, ContentCal has just launched its very own Facebook Group for those who love to plan their content.
+And speaking of social media marketing, ContentCal has just launched its very own Facebook Group for those who love to plan their content.
 If you don’t want to miss out on amazing advice, and social media marketing tips, then our group is the place to be.

 Do you manage a Facebook Group?
 Let us know your top tips on Twitter at @ContentCal_io